Joel-Dahne/octave-taylor-POC/README.md

 To create a Taylor expansion you use the class constructor `taylor ()`.
-The order of the Taylor expansion has to be decided upon construction, for example if you only need the derivative order 1 is sufficient.
+The order of the Taylor expansion has to be decided upon construction, for example if you only need the first derivative order 1 is sufficient.
 To create a variable with value `v` of order `n` you use

 ```
 x = taylor (v, n, 'var')